 Galloping can cause wires to eventually touch, resulting in a fault or subsequent power outage.
 The increased movement can also cause cross-arms to break, bringing lines to the ground.

 To reduce galloping and its dangers, you may see twisted wire or metal pieces attached to certain power lines.
-This video shows you how that works.
+The video below shows how that works.